PyDMD/glappo/README.md

         return torch.linalg.svd(X, *args, **kwargs)
 ```

-At the moment we provide support for about 40 functions.
+At the moment we intent to support about 40 linear algebra functions.

 An additional challenge was posed by batched/tensorized training.
 The goal here was to support tensorized
 training avoiding overcomplicated code with tons of conditional branches (`if X.ndim == 4:`).
 This was